 Who we are

 Founding partner, Gilles Paquet has published many books & scholarly articles on governance and was the founding director of the University of Ottawa’s Centre on Governance.
 He has been Dean of the Faculty of Graduate Studies and Research at Carleton University as well as of the School of Management at the University of Ottawa.
 Past president of the Royal Society of Canada, he is a past board member of the Ottawa Hospital and former president of numerous Canadian and Quebec associations including L’Association des Economistes Québécois.
 Named Member of the Order of Canada in 1992, he has been a regular interviewer, commentator and animator on public affairs in TV, radio and print.
-Currently, he is Professor Emeritus, associated with the Centre on Governance at the University of Ottawa.
+Currently, he is Professor Emeritus, associated with the Graduate School of Public and International Affairs at the University of Ottawa.
 He is editor in chief of www.optimumonline.ca, a publication specializing in governance issues.
 More: http://www.gouvernance.ca.